From BMX bike to a rocker mini BMX bike

 The latest development in the BMX industry is the Mini BMX bike.
 This miniature BMX is just as robust and durable as the regular BMX and therefore very apt for trips to the skatepark and tricks.

 How to use Mini BMX bikes

-The durability of the bike is due to the bars and frames in chrome steel and the wide air tires, which also make the Mini BMX bikes apt for tricks and for different surfaces.
-The massive frame and the big tires are strong enough to keep same load as a regular BMX.
+The durability of the bike is due to the bars and frames in chrome steel and the wide air tyres, which also make the Mini BMX bikes apt for tricks and for different surfaces.
+The massive frame and the big tyres are strong enough to keep the same load as a regular BMX.

 Adults can easily use the mini BMX even though it is small.
 Small children can use the mini BMX for short rides and easy tricks, while older children and adults can use it for tricks on ramps in skateparks and freestyle in the streets.
 And with a mini BMX, children can get an idea about how a normal BMX bike functions.

 The mini BMX can be used for tricks similar to the ones you perform on skateboards, scooters and aggressive skates.
 If you are a street rider, you use the obstacles you find in urban settings, such as stairs, handrails, and banks.
 Otherwise, the skatepark is a great place to train your mini BMX skills.